sweetbaboo-1/Floor-Placer-Mod/README.md

 ## Known Issues
 1. Because the mod doesn't change the orientation of the blocks (they're all placed with the same orientation) blocks that require specific orientation are not compatible.

-## TODO
-1. Fix BlockGenerator so that multiple builds can happen in parallel

 ## Contributing
 Contributions to Floor-Placer-Mod are welcome!
 If you encounter any bugs or have suggestions for improvements, please open an issue on the GitHub repository.